 To facilitate the effective use of the available learning tools, including the Learning Management System (iLearn) and online learning software, students are offered training sessions at the beginning of each semester.
-Furthermore, frequently asked questions related to e-learning tools are accessible to students and can be consulted at https://itfag.aus.edu/.
+Furthermore, frequently asked questions related to e-learning tools are accessible to students and can be consulted at https://itfaq.aus.edu/.

-To qualify for graduation with an MSESM degree, students must successfully complete a minimum of 30 credit hours consisting of core courses, theme courses and a master's thesis, with a minimum cumulative grade point average of 3.00.
+To qualify for graduation with an MSESM degree, students must successfully complete a minimum of 30 credit hours consisting of core courses, elective courses, a seminar and a master's thesis, with a minimum cumulative grade point average of 3.00.